mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, HTTP {{HTTP}} is not considered a centralized protocol; interoperable servers are  easy to instantiate, and multiple clients are available.
 It can be used without central coordination beyond that provided by DNS, as discussed above.

 However, applications built on top of HTTP (as well as the rest of the “Web Platform”) often exhibit centralization (for example, social networking).
-As such, HTTP is an example of a platform for centralization -- while the protocol itself is not centralized, it facilitates the creation of centralized services and applications.
+HTTP is therefore an example of a platform for centralization -- while the protocol itself is not centralized, it facilitates the creation of centralized services and applications.

 Like concentration, platform centralization is difficult to prevent with protocol design.
 Because of the layered nature of the Internet, most protocols allow considerable flexibility in how they are used, often in a way that it becomes attractive to form a dependency on one party’s operation.

 # Decentralization {#decentralization}

-"Decentralization" is the process of identifying the centralization risk associated with a function, followed by the application of techniques to prevent or mitigate it, as appropriate.
+"Decentralization" is the process of identifying the centralization risk associated with a function, followed by the application of techniques to prevent or mitigate it.

 Assessing centralization risk is a case-by-base exercise that depends on the specifics of the function, surrounding circumstances, and the nature of the centralization risk.

 Centralization risk is strongest when it affects the entire Internet.
 However, it can also be present when a substantial portion of the Internet's users lack options for a function.
 For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.

 Likewise, if there is a single entity providing a function, it is obviously centralized.
 However, centralization risk can also be present when there is friction against switching to a substitute provider, because external factors can more easily promote concentration (see {{indirect}}).
 For example, if switching requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization risk is indicated.
-Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to be sufficiently decentralized even when there are only a few, large providers.
+Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to be sufficiently decentralized even when there are only a few large providers.

 Choosing the appropriate techniques for decentralization requires balancing the goals of the function against centralization risk, because completely precluding all forms of centralization through technical means is rarely achievable.

 Notably, decentralization does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
 For example, the Domain Name System {{?RFC1035}} is widely agreed to have acceptable centralization risk, despite it being provided by a limited set of entities.

-When performed properly, decentralization might produce an outcome that still has centralization risk, but that risk should be understood, acceptable, and where possible and appropriate, mitigated.
+When performed properly, decentralization might produce an outcome that still has centralization risk, but that risk should be understood, acceptable, and, where possible and appropriate, mitigated.

 ## Decentralization Techniques {#techniques}

-Over time, various techniques have been developed that attempt to avoid concentration of power as a result of protocol design, or to bring accountability when it is unavoidable.
+Over time, the Internet community has developed various techniques to avoid concentration of power in protocols, or to bring accountability when it is unavoidable.

-While use of these techniques can result in a function which is less centralized or less amenable to some kinds of centralization, they are not adequate to avoid centralization completely.
+While using these techniques can reduce centralization risk or make a function less amenable to some kinds of centralization, they are not adequate to avoid centralization completely.
 They are also not indicators of whether a protocol is centralized without further analysis.

 ### Federation {#federation}